Armin-Ebrahimi-Saba/LIDAR-Odometry/README.md

 └── README.md
 ```

-`rosbag_glim/` is what we actually point `glim_rosbag` at.
-Regenerate it any time with `bag_converter.py` (see below) if
+`rosbag_glim/` is the directory that `glim_rosbag` actually points to.
+Regenerate it with `bag_converter.py`
-the conversion logic changes.
+if the conversion logic changes.

 ## Why build from source instead of the PPA

 koide3 provides prebuilt packages via a PPA (`ros-jazzy-glim-ros`,
-`libgtsam-points-dev`), which is much faster to install. **As of July 2026, the
+`libgtsam-points-dev`), which is much faster to install.
+We tried the
-CPU-only PPA packages for Ubuntu 24.04 were broken**: running `glim_rosbag` failed
+CPU-only PPA packages for Ubuntu 24.04 but were broken (per July 2026).
+Running `glim_rosbag` failed
-with `undefined symbol: _ZTVN5gtsam28PreintegratedImuMeasurementsE` — an ABI
+with `undefined symbol: _ZTVN5gtsam28PreintegratedImuMeasurementsE`, which is an ABI
 mismatch between the packaged `libgtsam-notbb-dev 4.3.0` and the `gtsam_points`/
 `glim_ros` binaries.
 This was reproducible even after pinning to older,
 previously-matched package versions (1.2.0), so it isn't a version-skew issue we
-could fix by picking a different combination — it's a build inconsistency in the
+could fix by picking a different combination.
+It is a build inconsistency in the
 PPA itself.
 Building the full stack from source, all against the same GTSAM
 headers, avoids it entirely.
-If you want to try the PPA route first (it's worth
-a shot — may be fixed by the time you read this):

 ```bash
 curl -s https://koide3.github.io/ppa/setup_ppa.sh | sudo bash